Build more homes, faster

 Short-Term Rental Registration Scheme

-We will conduct analysis and consultation to introduce a registration scheme for short-term rental properties like Airbnb.
-We will continue to monitor their impact on the broader supply of long-term rentals and whether more interventions are needed.
+We'll conduct analysis and consultation to introduce a registration scheme for short-term rental properties like Airbnb.
+We'll continue to monitor their impact on the broader supply of long-term rentals and whether more interventions are needed.
 We won’t stand in the way of councils making short-term rental policies that suit the needs of their communities.